BBB warns to be careful of ‘stalkerware’ apps that can give others access to your phone

 Get Hawaii’s latest news sent to your inbox, click here to subscribe to News 2 You, a daily newsletter.

 Freitas said in most cases, the app was installed by someone the victim knew, and many victims are often unaware that this type of app or “stalkerware” is even on their phone.
-However, Freitas said there are a few tell-tale signs.
+There are, however, a few tell-tale signs.

 “It can actually slow down your device.
 It can take up a lot of storage space.
 It can cause it to be glitchy, signs that maybe something is running in the background on your device,” said Freitas.

-To prevent this from happening, the BBB recommends being careful who you share your phone with and checking it often.
+To prevent this from happening, the BBB recommends being careful with who you share your phone with and to check it often.

 “It’s really important for people to understand that this could be on their phone, especially if they are in a situation where they feel threatened, and someone is trying to control their life,” said Freitas.
 “So, it’s important that they understand this could be on that device, so they need to be very careful what they share on that device and what they’re sending out.”